gcanti/gcanti.github.io/_posts/2014-10-07-javascript-types-and-sets-part-II.md

 };
 ```

-This is a good case for implementing a **tagged union**.
+This is a good occasion for implementing a **tagged union**.
 From [Wikipedia](http://en.wikipedia.org/wiki/Tagged_union): "A tagged union is a data structure used to hold a value that could take on several different, but fixed types.
 Only one of the types can be in use at any one time, and a tag field explicitly indicates which one is in use".

 ```js
 var Employer = struct({